rebuy-de/node-drainer/README.md

 >
 > :fire: Consider using the [AWS Node Termination
 > Handler](https://github.com/aws/aws-node-termination-handler), which is the
 > official tool from AWS.
-It has better support and we will ourselves likely
+It has better support and we will probably migrate
-> with to it, if we experience a bigger roadblock with node-drainer.
+> to it ourselves, if we experience a bigger roadblock with node-drainer.

 ## Use cases
 *node-drainer* is useful whenever any of the Kubernetes worker nodes running in AWS must be shut down.
 Graceful eviction of Kubernetes pods from terminated nodes ensures continuous operation of services when: